 You may also encounter silver-plated and silver-filled pieces.
 These items feature a layer of silver on the surface of the piece.
 Silver-plating creates a very thin layer, which is easily damaged.
 Silver-filled items are more durable, since they have a thicker layer of silver.

 Stainless steel offers an affordable choice for people who love silver-toned jewelry.
-According to the British Stainless Steel Association, it is an alloy of iron, chromium, nickel, titanium, copper, and other materials.
+According to the British Stainless Steel Association, it is an alloy of chromium, nickel, titanium, copper, and other materials.
 There are many reasons to consider this metal for your jewelry purchases:

 - Stainless steel resists corrosion.
 This means that it's a great choice if you'll be exposing your jewelry to chemicals and daily wear.